 Supreme Commander 2 is the second game in the Supreme Commander series of real time strategy games that explore modern and futuristic warfare with a focus on vehicle combat.
 The game takes place in a futuristic setting and is available on Windows, Mac and Xbox 360 with backward compatibility available for Xbox One.

-The game takes you through three different campaigns as you command the United Earth Federation, the Illuminate and the Cybran.
+Supreme Commander 2 takes you through three different campaigns as you command the United Earth Federation, the Illuminate and the Cybran in battle.
 Each of these campaigns has their own story and units for you to explore which helps you take in the game from all of the players in this three way war.
 At the same time it ensures ample campaign content and allows you to command all the units included in the Supreme Commander 2 experience.

-For those not content with the single player campaigns Supreme Commander 2 also includes multiplayer and a skirmish game mode are also available to players and has you start with a single command unit which is very powerful and capable of construction to get your base started and thus offers an alternative style experience to the core campaign.
+For those not content with the single player campaigns Supreme Commander 2 also includes multiplayer and a skirmish game mode to boost the overall content.
+In these modes players start with a single command unit which is very powerful and capable of construction to get your base started and thus offers an alternative style experience to the core campaign.
 This unit also serves as the victory condition with victory achieved by destroying the commander unit of your enemy making it vital to defend.

-If you’re familiar with the original you’ll find that Supreme Commander 2 has plenty of changes from the original game and is enough to consider them entirely different experiences (apart from the setting), so if you tried the original Supreme Commander and found it overly complex then the sequel promises to be something different with simplification in all the right game areas.
+If you’re familiar with the original you’ll find that Supreme Commander 2 has plenty of changes from the first game and is enough to consider them entirely different experiences (apart from the setting), so if you tried the original Supreme Commander and found it overly complex then the sequel promises to be something different with simplification in all the right game areas.

-The sequel features much less buildings and units this is a positive move for the franchise by dramatically decreasing the learning curve while still offering enough strategic depth.
+Most notably while the sequel features far less buildings and units this is a positive move for the franchise by dramatically decreasing the learning curve while still retaining sufficient strategic depth.
 A research resource has also been added to the game and operates in such a way that games can swing in your favour from technology alone which is fairly unique to the Supreme Commander series.

 - 3 different game campaigns (1 for each game faction) offers ample and varied content.

-- Plenty of strategy without being overly complex.
+- Plenty of strategy gameplay at the core without being overly complex.

 - Technological focused game with lots of game changing technology and experimental units.